Redefining Rest With Psoriatic Arthritis

 Fatigue and pain are two things that come hand in hand when you have psoriatic arthritis.
 They are also ever-present in other autoimmune conditions.
-They make daily life near impossible for some and for others they are a mere hindrance.
+They make daily life near impossible for some, and for others, they are a mere hindrance.

 There are lucky few who do not experience one or either of these symptoms.
 For those of us who do, we know that they can ruin a day in a few seconds.
 Leaving us bed-bound for days on end.

-What does rest look like?
+What does rest with psoriatic arthritis even look like?

 However, at the end of this rest day, you are in more pain than when you started.
-Every joint in your body aches, you feel totally exhausted and your fatigue has stepped it up a notch.
+Every joint in your body aches, you feel totally exhausted, and your fatigue has stepped up a notch.
 It makes no logical sense, but here we are.
 These rest days have been known to throw me into a flare.
 How ridiculous is this?

 Just last week, I had dared to have a movie day while staying in bed with my feet up.
-This left me with a sciatica flare, doubled over and doubling up my pain medications just to walk.
-This is what one does when you are so tired you cannot stay up and your body hurts.
+This left me with a sciatica flare, doubled over, and doubling up my pain medications just to walk.
+This is what one does when you are so tired you cannot stay up, and your body hurts.
 Well, not me anymore.

-Creating a rest day routine
+It's important to create a rest day routine

 So I have had to redefine what a rest day is for me.
-More than anything I would just like to sleep it away or watch movies, read books, and nap.
+More than anything, I would just like to sleep it away or watch movies, read books, and nap.
 However, if I do this, I will not be able to walk that night.